-At Pine Belt Dermatology, Dr. Roy helps treat patients with skin cancer through an advanced procedure referred to as Mohs surgery.
-Patients in Petal, Hattiesburg, Ellisville, and Collins, Mississippi can visit the doctor to undergo this unique treatment.
+At Pine Belt Dermatology, Dr. Roy and Dr. Keoni Nguyen help treat patients with skin cancer through an advanced procedure referred to as Mohs surgery.
+Patients in Petal, Hattiesburg, Collins, Ellisville, and Biloxi, Mississippi can visit the doctor to undergo this unique treatment.
 To learn more about Mohs Surgery, call your nearest office or book an appointment online today.

 Mohs Micrographic Surgery is a surgical procedure used for removal of cancerous skin cells.
 The procedure was created by Dr. Frederick Mohs in the 1930’s and has come to be known as the most successful treatment for basal cell and squamous cell carcinomas.
 This surgical technique has become extensively utilized since it has the exceptional ability to eliminate cancerous skin cells while conserving the largest amount of healthy skin tissue achievable and it has tremendously high cure rates at 98% or more.

 Mohs Surgery is achieved by removing thin layers of diseased tissue and examining each layer under a microscope to check if the margins of skin cells present have any malignant cells.
 If so, the surgery goes on and the process is continued until the margins reveal no malignant skin cells.
 While this operation can be lengthy, this technique removes the issue of excising large amounts of skin in an effort to eradicate all of the cancerous mass.
 Exercising large amounts of tissue can create unwanted scarring and can take a longer amount of time to heal, with Mohs Surgery the amount of removed tissue is usually less and the scarring as well as recovery time can also be minimized.